Coernel82/smartCharge4evcc/readme.md

 4. Calculate energy needed for ev
    1. we have trip data in a json for recurring and non recurring trips.
    2. (delete old non recurring trips takes place somewhere in the program as well)
-   3. we have a total degradated battery capacity which we calculate by age
+   3. we have a total degradated battery capacity which we calculate by mileage
-      1. TODO: change this to degradation by mileage (we can get this from evcc, lesser config, more precise)
    4. get weather data for departure and return
    5. calculate energy consumption for return and departure trip and take into consideration departure and return temperature (complicated gauss formula derived from a graph - link to graph in source code)
 5. "load" energy to the ev with the remaining pv energy (i.e. reserve this for the vehicle)